We’ve realized that many founders, entrepreneurs, bootstrappers, and indie hackers use copywriting and content writing interchangeably.

 They are experts in writing informative, engaging, and SEO-friendly articles.

-The goals of SEO content includes:
+The goals of SEO content include:

 - Turning your website visitors into subscribers, leads, and customers.